 1. Get Busy With Mobile Word Games

+There are plenty of occasions when there’s time to kill and use your phone or tablet.
+An easy way to expose yourself to new vocabulary is to try various word games.
+These include scrambled letter-type puzzles, rather than games where you use words you already know to earn a score like in Scrabble or Boggle-type games.
+There’s a pretty handy tool for vocabulary learning that you can use while you’re playing or just experiment with different approaches to learning.
+It creates words from letters you enter, allowing you to solve word puzzles involving words that are new to you.
 Playing other types of word games where you spell out words for points using the letters given to you is a good way to challenge your recall of your vocabulary and spelling.
 Next time you’re waiting for something to happen, pull out your phone and start learning.
 It’s that simple.

 2. Peruse Literary Works in Various Genres

+While writers read a lot, we may end up sticking to just a few genres, whether they’re the ones we write in, or simply ones we find most entertaining.
+However, every genre has its conventions and so the scope for learning new vocabulary from a genre you’ve read dozens of books in is smaller than from a genre you haven’t interacted with before.
+If you normally read contemporary novels, some historical fiction, or even non-fiction about different periods, it can expose you to lots of new words, as could some hard science fiction.
 If you normally read YA fantasy, then trying some crime thrillers could have the same effect.
 An extra tip is to read on an eReader or tablet so you can use the dictionary feature to find out what new words mean instantly, and even make notes about them on your device as you read.

 3. Try Writing Flash Fiction Using New Words